leonfoks/coretran/README.md

 ## Licensing

-sciFor is an open source project, it is distributed under the GPL v3 licensing system:
+coretran is an open source project, it is distributed under the GPL v3 licensing system:
 [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html)

 Go to [Top](#top)